 8.3.
-Preparation of the Races for Mixed Gender Relay
+Preparation of the Races for Mixed Relay

 - Maximum 4 (four) teams are allowed to compete in one heat.
 All non-competing teams shall remainin/or near the preparation area. - Teams will be allowed on the ice coming from the preparation area after the conclusion of the previous heat.
-For the first heat, the teams will be instructed when to enter the ice.
+For the first heat, the teams will be instructed when to enter the ice (approximately two minutes before the start time).
 Teams will exit the ice to the preparation area within one lap of finishing the race. - No coaches are allowed on ice and no coaching allowed from the infield.